 These musical notes form our major scales.
-And you can start playing these notes from any key on your Piano.
+And you can start playing these notes from any key on your piano.
 The key you start with will become the major scale on which these notes are played.

-In the Above image, the Blue colored notes represent the C Major Scale.
+In the above image, the Blue colored notes represent the C Major Scale.

 Go Ahead and play it (from C to C).
-Sounds Great, right?
+Sounds great, right?

-Now play this backwards.
+Now play this backward.